 When you publish a new blog article or a video on your law firm’s website, you rely on your traffic; this is how people will eventually read or watch your freshly published content.
 Of course, it assists you in your SEO campaign, and a properly researched and executed content strategy will gradually increase your visibility and rankings on the SERPs.
 Is that enough, though?
 Ideally, you want as many people as possible to view and appreciate your content; therefore, today, we’re putting together a guide on how you can achieve that through repurposing.

 - What’s the meaning of repurposing?

 When we talk about content repurposing, we explore the concept of using your existing assets in their original form or with alterations on platforms different from the one they were initially published.
 That way, you extend your potential reach, and if you manage to capture the interest of the viewers/searchers, you can add them to your funnel, converting them to prospects.
-To get the most out of this practice, you need to understand your audience, assets, and pick the right methodology and platform.
-Are you ready for our actionable tips for your Law Firm?
+To get the most out of this practice, you need to understand your audience and assets and pick the right methodology and platform.
+Are you ready for our actionable tips for your law firm?

 - Law Firm Content Repurposing

 We’ll split content-repurposing into two main categories, written (blog articles) and video.

 - Convert a series of educational articles into guides and share them on social media.
 There are multiple paths to follow, but we’d suggest you look into Instagram.
 You can summarize your law firm’s educational content, visualize it, and create various formats that you can share on the platform.
 A series of graphs, a quick summary, and an eye-catching caption can be ideal for a carousel post, or even better a series of them.
 Additionally, you can use some of the visuals that you repurposed for Instagram stories.
 That way, you get in touch with your local community, providing helpful content while you retain your activity on the platform without the need to continue worrying about new content.